playframework/playframework/documentation/manual/working/scalaGuide/main/tests/ScalaTestingWithDatabases.md

 @[in-memory-shutdown](code/database/ScalaTestingWithDatabases.scala)

-If you're not using a test frameworks before/after capabilities, you may want Play to manage the in-memory database lifecycle for you, this is straight forward using `withInMemory`:
+If you're not using a test frameworks before/after capabilities, you may want Play to manage the in-memory database lifecycle for you, this is straightforward using `withInMemory`:

 @[with-in-memory](code/database/ScalaTestingWithDatabases.scala)